 Under voltage setting 0.85pu; and

 Voltage difference limit as specified in CC/ECC6.1.4 of the Grid Code.

-.

 During a Total Shutdown or Partial Shutdown and during the subsequent recovery, the (Transmission) Licence Standards may not apply and the Total System may be operated outside normal Voltage and Frequency standards.

-In a Total Shutdown and during the subsequent recovery, all instructions issued by NGESO (unless specified otherwise) are deemed to be Emergency Instructions under Grid Code BC2.9.2.2 (iii) and need not be prefixed with the words “This is an Emergency Instruction”.
+In a Total Shutdown and during the subsequent recovery, all instructions issued by NESO (unless specified otherwise) are deemed to be Emergency Instructions under Grid Code BC2.9.2.2 (iii) and need not be prefixed with the words “This is an Emergency Instruction”.

-In a Partial Shutdown and during the subsequent recovery, all instructions issued by NGESO to relevant Transmission Licensees and Network Operators and relevant GB Parties (as defined in Table A1 of Appendix A of this document) (unless specified otherwise) are deemed to be Emergency Instructions under Grid Code BC2.9.2.2 (iii) and need not be prefixed with the words “This is an Emergency Instruction”.
+In a Partial Shutdown and during the subsequent recovery, all instructions issued by NESO to relevant Transmission Licensees and Network Operators and relevant GB Parties (as defined in Table A1 of Appendix A of this document) (unless specified otherwise) are deemed to be Emergency Instructions under Grid Code BC2.9.2.2 (iii) and need not be prefixed with the words “This is an Emergency Instruction”.

 Frequency management procedure